Ukraine war: US condemns 'brutal' Russian strikes on Ukraine

 Residents in the capital said Russia appeared to be targeting civilian areas which were busy with morning commuters.

-Russian President Vladimir Putin said the attacks were in retaliation to Saturday's explosion on the Kerch bridge - linking the occupied Crimea peninsula to Russia - which he blamed on Ukraine.
+Russian President Vladimir Putin said the attacks were in retaliation to Saturday's explosion on the bridge linking the occupied Crimea peninsula to Russia which he blamed on Ukraine.

+Ukraine has not confirmed it was behind that strike.
+Mr Zhovka said he did not entirely believe that the Russian attacks were a retaliation, as Kyiv has been hit before.

-The Russian leader warned he was ready to authorise more "severe" attacks, while deputy head of the Russian Security Council Dmitry Medvedev said that "the first episode has been played.
+Mr Putin warned he was ready to authorise more "severe" attacks, while deputy head of the Russian Security Council Dmitry Medvedev said that "the first episode has been played.
 There will be others".